exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

+For money transfer transaction we also will check that sender is not the
+receiver to prevent useless transactions flood.

 This transaction also adds `100` to the balance of wallet.
-In case of
+For demonstration
-demonstration we don't add transaction to change this balance directly.
-But
+we don't add transaction to change this balance directly.
+But the balance
-the balance could be changed with a transfer transactions.
+could be changed with a transfer transactions.

 `TxTransfer` transaction finds two wallets for both sides of a transfer
 transaction.
 If they have been found it checks the balance of the sender and if